 How to Calculate the Day of the Week

 Given any date, you can determine the day of the week in your head — no calendar needed.
 This is a mental arithmetic trick based on modular arithmetic.
-Sometimes it comes in handy to avoid constantly checking your phone.
+It feels a bit humiliating to being forced to reach for your phone every time someone mentions a date, being addicted to a phone in terms of every calendar question.
+This trick lets you answer on the spot, just using your mind.

 The math behind it